blockchainevidence/evidence-blockchain/README.md

 AWS

-For this project, deployment was performed using Render, allowing the application to run as an online web service.
+For this project, deployment was performed using Render, which hosts the Flask application and provides a public URL.

-Example Use Case
+Example Workflow

-Investigator uploads a digital evidence file.
+Upload digital evidence

-The system generates a SHA-256 fingerprint.
+System generates SHA-256 fingerprint

-A blockchain block is created with evidence metadata.
+Blockchain block is created

-The evidence record becomes part of the tamper-evident ledger.

-Evidence integrity can later be verified during investigation or court proceedings.
+Evidence integrity can be verified

+Evidence logs can be downloaded

 Future Improvements

-Possible enhancements for future versions include:

-• Integration with Ethereum smart contracts
+Smart contract integration with Ethereum

-• Decentralized blockchain nodes
+Decentralized blockchain nodes

-• Persistent database storage
+Persistent database storage

-• User authentication and role management
+User authentication system

-• Improved blockchain visualization
+Blockchain visualization dashboard

 Author

-Developed as part of an academic project exploring the use of blockchain technology in digital forensics and evidence management.
+Academic project exploring blockchain applications in digital forensics and digital evidence management.